Filter Options

 How safe is Botswana for tourists?

 “Botswana is one of the safest countries in Africa.
 Crime rates, even in the country’s cities and towns, are extremely low.
 Botswana also has one of the lowest population densities on the planet, meaning its roads are lightly trafficked and road accidents are rare.
-Even with that, it’s possible that you may spend next to no time in towns or traversing the country’s roads – many Botswana tours fly into Maun or Kasane, fly back out into the trails of the Delta and/or Kalahari and only travel along remote safari trails with only other safari vehicles for company.
-Threats to safety from wild animals is also rare – most Botswana safari trips and operators have excellent safety records, and if you follow the safety briefings and instructions from guides, the risk of injury or anything more serious is very low.”
+Even with that, it’s possible that you’ll spend next to no time in towns or traversing the country’s roads – many Botswana tours fly into Maun or Kasane, fly back out into the trails of the Delta and/or Kalahari and only travel along remote safari trails with nothing but other safari vehicles for company.
+Wild animals are also rarely a threat to safety.
+Most Botswana safari trips and operators have excellent safety records, and if you follow the safety briefings and instructions from guides, the risk of injury or anything more serious is very low.”

 5